background

 About The Grand Myth

-The Grand Myth is a multimedia worldbuilding project using various mediums to contribute to the story told through project's music.
-Blending the stylings of popular progressive artists into something fresh and memorable, the Grand Myth is inspired by bands like Protest the Hero, Between the Buried and Me and Coheed and Cambria.
-The Grand Myth features time bending riffs with genre warping arrangement and production.
+The Grand Myth is a progressvie death metal solo project.
+Blending the stylings of popular progressive artists while forging a new sonic landscape, The Grand Myth is inspired by bands like Protest the Hero, Between the Buried and Me and Coheed and Cambria.

 Musings on Alacrity and the future